All Episodes

 You're saying you offered and they refused and you got it on paper.

-This letter is dated October 19th, 1995 of last year.
+Please, this letter is dated October 19th, 1995 of last year.

 And also, again, in writing, requesting that they do all these tests.

-This is the response letter I got.
+This is a response letter I got.

-Dear John, Thank you for your thoughtful facts of last week.
+Dear John, thank you for your thoughtful facts of last week.

 Hold on, everybody.